christian-eriksson/blubee/README.md

 To build blubee, run:

 ```
-# ./build.sh <version>
+# sudo ./build.sh <version>
 ```

 this script builds packages for Debian and Arch as well as a tar ball with a configured version of blubee.
 The build result can be found in `dist/`.
+We use `sudo` to be able to set the correct permissions to the files in the packages.

 ### Build dependencies